tezizzm/Boeing/ExercisesDetailed/Exercise #2 Configuration/instructions.md

     }
     ```

-10. In the application root create a file and name it config.json and edit it in the following way to configure the service instance of configuration server to connect to a git repo at the configured uri.
+10. In the application root create a file and name it config.json and edit it in the following way.
+The settings in this file will tell our instance of Spring Cloud Config that we will be connecting to a git repository at the location specified in the uri field.

     ```json
     {